 With my project I aim to develop two games that are variations of the original chess game.
 The variations I came up with are called “Color Chess” and “Chaotic Chess”.
 The rules of these games are described later in this paper.

 I will write a program for each of these game modes, utilizing an existing standard chess code as a foundation.
 The programs need to check that the players’ moves are legit i.e. do not break the rules of the game.
 This in turn requires computation of the valid moves for each chess piece.
-This computation has already been established in the initial program, however it must be modified to support the variants.

 The program should be visually displayed on a screen, using a GUI.
 This way the user can view the current position of the board and submit his input, by clicking on the relevant squares.

 In general, chess programs come in two different forms: either they allow two players to play against each other, or one player to play against the computer.
 I chose the two-player model to avoid having to implement a chess engine capable of generating moves, which would be beyond my skills and experience.
-The chess variants cannot function online, meaning the two players must share the same device while playing.